TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   `p >= n`.

-Therefore, it is important to try to use larger samples to train more complex models, to pick the most parsimonious (fewest coefficients) model consistent with the training data, and only rely on evaluations performed with an independent test-set.
+Therefore, it is important to try to use larger samples to train more complex models, (so `n` should be much larger than `p`) to pick the most parsimonious (fewest coefficients) model consistent with the training data, and only rely on evaluations performed with an independent test-set.

 In the example below, we will generate samples of varying sizes, with each observation having `x` and `y` variables that are independent of each other.
-We will then see how adding terms increases the flexibility of the model, allowing 'perfect' regression fits (curves which pass exactly thru each data point in training set) to be found even when there is no relationship between the variables.
+We will then see how adding polynomial terms increases the flexibility of the model, allowing 'perfect' regression fits (curves which pass exactly thru each data point in training set) to be found even when there is no relationship between the variables.
 In these cases, since the fit is perfect, the residuals are all zero, so the standard error is zero, which means that none of the usual statistics can be calculated (you would be dividing by zero) and NA is returned instead:

 ```
 rm(list=ls())